kensnyder/bunshine/README.md

 - ✅ middleware > trailingSlashes
 - 🔲 middleware > directoryListing
 - 🔲 middleware > rate limiter
+- 🔲 document headers middleware
+- 🔲 move securityHeaders to @bunshine/security-headers
 - ✅ gzip compression
 - ✅ options for serveFiles
 - 🔲 tests for cors
 - 🔲 tests for devLogger
 - 🔲 tests for prodLogger
 - 🔲 tests for gzip
-- 🔲 tests for getMimeType
 - 🔲 tests for responseFactories
 - ✅ tests for serveFiles
 - 🔲 100% test coverage